Antonia Richardson. UKCP and MBACP Registered Psychotherapist and Counsellor

 Personal problems are often mulit-layered:

-Without being aware of it, many of us bring our past hurts into our present life and current closest relationships and this may cause years of distress in families and between couples.
+Without being aware of it, many of us bring our past hurts into our present life and closest relationships.
+Early experiences of distress may cause years of inner conflict, exhaustion, tension in families and between couples.

 I have extensive experience of working with people who face a variety of difficulties such as: depression; relationship problems; loneliness; PTSD; critical illness; childhood sexual, physical and emotional abuse; alcohol & drug misuse; suicidal thoughts; rape; domestic violence; infertility; low self esteem; eating problems; sleep problems; chronic pain; work related stresses; sexual identity; spirituality and major life changes such as bereavement, retirement, separation.